 "I left because I felt like I was going insane.
 Do you know what it's like to have to smile all day, every day?
-It's bad enough granting wishes, that's a real pain in the ass, but the constant smiling is enough to drive anyone nuts.
+It's bad enough granting wishes, that's a real pain, but the constant smiling is enough to drive anyone nuts.
 In New York, you don't have to smile unless you feel like it.
 I had to wear a mask all the time, a happy-face mask, to cover up my true feelings.
-You know what people expect from Sugar Plum Fairies: always cheerful and kind, always generous and good, completely selfless it's exhausting.
+You know what people expect from Sugar Plum Fairies: always cheerful and kind, always generous and good, completely selfless — it's exhausting.

 "L.A. didn't work for me at all.
 I felt I was required to wear a different sort of mask entirely, but it was a mask all the same.
 The 'Blonde Bimbo' mask, I'll call it, for lack of a better term.
 I felt suffocated, depressed, claustrophobic.
 There's so much emphasis on surfaces, being pretty-on-the-outside."

 "In the Land of Sweets, something that separated me from the other Sugar Plum Fairies was my ability to see beauty in the ugly, real, dark and grim parts of life, as well as in the more 'traditionally beautiful' things they valued, like puffy dresses and Christmas trees.
 This made it impossible for me to fit in back at home, not to mention in L.A., the Kingdom of Cosmetic Surgery."